-For years, I struggled with overspending and being discontent with the things I already had.
+For years, I struggled with setting personal goals, overspending, and being discontent with the things I already had.

 I was tired of not reaching my goals and being disappointed when I was stuck in the same place a year later.